 The dermatology residency training program at Oregon Health & Science University (OHSU) is an ACGME accredited three-year training program designed to provide residents with a variety of clinical experiences, as well as exposure to expert teaching and research.
 Throughout the three-year program, residents practice in both outpatient and inpatient settings and are provided additional education through lectures, conferences and meetings.
 As residents progress through the program, responsibilities increase to prepare them for independent and competent practice upon completion of the program.

 Our goal is to provide a training program that prepares residents to become leaders by providing a strong foundation in the full spectrum of dermatology: medical dermatology, dermatopathology, pediatric dermatology, dermatologic surgery, clinical research and basic science research.
 At the conclusion of training, residents should be able to deliver outstanding care to patients with the full range of dermatologic conditions.
 As a result of this exposure, graduates of the program are prepared for academic dermatology careers, private clinical practice and subspecialty fellowships.Successful completion of the program will qualify the candidate for the American Board of Dermatology certification exam.
-Our residents have been well-prepared to sit for the examination, and we maintain a 100% pass rate.

 - We have a broad representation of internationally respected faculty in subspecialty areas within our department, including medical dermatology, surgical dermatology, pediatric dermatology, contact and occupational dermatology, dermatopathology and immunodermatology.

 - Not only are our faculty experts in their fields, but they are passionate about teaching.

 - A supportive and collegial environment exists which facilitates the interaction of faculty (both clinical and basic science) with residents.